jaykang920/x2/specs/definition.md

 Definition Unit
 ---------------

-The x2 definition of an application domain is x-piled by each unit, which is normally a single text file.
+The x2 definition of an application domain is x-piled (trans-piled or cross-piled) by each unit, which is normally a single text file.
 An x2 definition unit has the following attributes.

 ### namespace